 With tiny puppies, it’s even more important for them to get a health evaluation more quickly since they can get even sicker quicker than the bigger or adult dogs.
 Puppy vomiting is even more serious when accompanied by diarrhea.
+That can cause pet dehydration that kills.
 It’s important to understand why dogs vomit, and whether or not to treat puppy vomiting at home.

 There are many reasons why your dog vomits, from innocuous to potentially deadly.
 Vomiting is the forcible expulsion of the stomach’s contents up the dog’s throat and out of the mouth.
 However, you should be aware that vomiting is different than regurgitation.

 Regurgitation is a passive process without strong muscle contractions.
 Regurgitation can occur minutes to hours after your pet eats his food, and the expelled material is undigested and may even be tube-shaped like the throat.
 Cats fed cold canned food may “whoops” it back up very quickly, or dogs that gulp and swallow too fast may regurgitate their food.
 Mom canids in the wild do this when they return from hunting, in order to feed their pups.

 Occasional regurgitation isn’t a cause for concern unless it interferes with nutrition and what you feed your pet.
 Chronic regurgitation typically is seen in a young puppy.
 In these cases, regurgitation can cause slow growth and may be due to a physical problem like megaesophagus.